peppy/peppy.github.io/_posts/2019/10/2019-10-21-a-definitive-lazer-faq.md

 ### Why isn't lazer out yet?

 Technically, it is already out (and has been since February 2017!).
 You can find the latest release available for Windows, macOS, iOS and android [here](https://github.com/ppy/osu#releases).
+Linux users can self-compile (a binary will be available soon).

 For now, it is released as a preview which will run alongside your existing osu! install.

 Do note that as everything is stored in a new format, it will take up more disk space if you import your existing beatmap collection.